 The Foundation's endowment funds consist of investment funds established for a variety of purposes.
-The endowment includes donor-restricted endowment funds as well as funds designated by the Board and funds donated without restrictions.
+The endowment includes donor-restricted endowment funds as well as other funds designated by the Board and management as endowed funds without restrictions.
 As required by GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.